cometbft/cometbft/spec/abci/abci++_basic_concepts.md

 Applications may respond to this ABCI++ method with an event list for each executed transaction, and a general event list for the block itself.
 Events allow applications to associate metadata with transactions and blocks.
-Events returned via these ABCI methods do not impact CometBFT consensus in any way and instead exist to power subscriptions and queries of CometBFT state.
+Events returned via these ABCI methods do not impact the consensus algorithm in any way and instead exist to power subscriptions and queries of CometBFT state.

 An `Event` contains a `type` and a list of `EventAttributes`, which are key-value